-The best bet if you can afford it is to have a mix of both property and pension.
-Another option which could be a good compromise is the Lifetime ISA.
+Ultimately, the best bet if you can afford it is to have a mix of both property and pension.
+Another option which could be a good compromise is a Lifetime ISA.
 It gives a generous government bonus of 25% on top of your annual contributions (you can save up to £4,000 a year).
 You can use it to save towards a property purchase or for retirement, but you can’t touch the money unless it is for either of those purposes (and you are aged 60 or over for the retirement option) without incurring a penalty and losing your bonus.

 When choosing a pension provider, you will want to keep costs low so you can keep as much of your return as possible.
 To find the right product for you, check out our SIPP comparison page.